BEHAVIOURAL ECONOMICS

 Assessment methods

-- Individual project (30%): in-depth analysis of a topic agreed upon with the instructor.
+- An individual project, focusing on the in-depth analysis of a topic agreed upon with the instructor.

-All supporting materials and operational guidelines will be provided on the Moodle platform.
+Further details and supporting materials will be made available on the Moodle platform.

 Type of exam